ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

 # Using the bare metal profile

 This guide shows how to create a bare metal profile application:
-1. By default, when you build an application binary, the build tool uses the full profile.
-To use the bare metal profile, you need to set up your application to override this default behaviour.
+1. Set the profile: By default, the build tool uses the full profile for all application builds.
+To use the bare metal profile, set up your application to override this default behaviour.
-1. Bare metal has a minimal set of APIs.
-You can add additional ones [from the list of supported API](bare_metal.md#features).
+1. By default, the bare metal profile uses a minimal set of APIs.
+You can add additional ones [from the list of supported APIs](../bare-metal/index.html#features) if your application needs them.

 ## Creating a bare metal application

-To demonstrate how to create a bare metal application, we use an example that prints text in regular intervals using the `EventQueue` class:
+To demonstrate how to create a bare metal application, here is an example that prints text at regular intervals using the `EventQueue` class:

 [![View code](https://www.mbed.com/embed/?url=https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/APIs_RTOS/EventQueue_ex_2/)](https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/APIs_RTOS/EventQueue_ex_2/main.cpp)

-The steps are as follows:
+To create the application:

-1. Create a new Mbed application and enter its directory:
+1. Create a new Mbed OS application and navigate to its directory:

     ```
     mbed new example_app && cd example_app
     ```

-    This contains an empty application with Mbed OS (`mbed-os/`) fetched.
+    The directory contains the full Mbed OS library (`mbed-os/`) and no application files.

-1. Create a `main.cpp` containing the `EventQueue` example code snippet above.
+1. Create a `main.cpp` file containing the `EventQueue` code snippet above.

-1. Open `mbed_app.json` and replace it with the following content:
+1. Open `mbed_app.json` (in the root of the application) and replace it with the following content:

     ```json
     {